 At this point I put the stew in the fridge overnight, but if you’re eating the stew as is and not making a pie, you can go ahead and taste, season if needed and enjoy!

-If you are going to make a mashed potato topped pie, preheat the oven to 375°F. Go ahead and make a batch of your favourite mashed potatoes.
+If you are going to make a mashed potato topped pie, preheat the oven to 375°F. Go ahead and make a batch of your favorite mashed potatoes.

 Remove the meat from the stew, chop into bite-sized pieces and place in a large oven proof casserole dish.
 Scoop the vegetables out of the stew and add to the casserole.